cloudmesh-book/book-latex-2018/cloud-technologies/all.md

 scalable data streaming platform.
 Data sent to an Event Hub can be transformed and stored using any real-time analytics provider or batching/storage adapters.
-With the ability to provide publish-subscribe capabilities, Event Hubs serves as the ``on ramp'' for Big Data.
+With the ability to provide publish-subscribe capabilities, Event Hubs serves as the *on ramp* for Big Data.

-# Gora (general object from NoSQL) -o-
+# Gora (general object from NoSQL) :o:

 |          |                                      |